Public Humanities Awards

 12:00pm–2:00pm

-Join us for the 2024 Public Humanities Awards luncheon as we honor and celebrate Illinois trailblazers in arts, advocacy, and community building.
+Thank you for joining us at the 2024 Public Humanities Awards luncheon as we honored Illinois trailblazers in arts, advocacy, and community building.

-The Beacon Award will be presented to Jane M. Saks, Resident/Artistic Director of Project&, and Co-Creator and Artistic Director of Monuments2Movements
+The Beacon Award was presented to Jane M. Saks, Resident/Artistic Director of Project&, and Co-Creator and Artistic Director of Monuments2Movements

 The Public Humanities Awards honorees:

-Please join us on Wednesday, May 22nd for Illinois Humanities' Public Humanities Awards to celebrate these dynamic champions of the public humanities in Illinois!
-This event is Illinois Humanities’ most important annual fundraiser and raises critical general operating dollars to support our free public humanities programs and grants throughout Illinois.
-Sponsorships and tickets are available now!
+On May 22, 2024, Illinois Humanities, along with friends, partners, and humanists celebrated these dynamic champions of the public humanities in Illinois!
+This event was Illinois Humanities’ most important annual fundraiser and raises critical general operating dollars to support our free public humanities programs and grants throughout Illinois.
+Support us today.

-For questions about the Public Humanities Awards, including sponsorships, please contact Morven Higgins at morven.higgins@ilhumanities.org or (312) 422-5584.
+For questions about the Public Humanities Awards, please contact Morven Higgins at morven.higgins@ilhumanities.org or (312) 422-5584.

 Meet the 2024 Award Recipients